guilhermegomestech/pr-automatic-sample/README.md

 # pr-automatic-sample
-A sample example for create a pr automatic for works branches
+A sample example for create a pr automatic for works branches.